D8-X/d8x-trader-backend/README.md

 to the frontend.

-The `FeedHandler` class gets updated price indices, writes them to REDIS, and publishes the update via `this.redisPubClient.publish("feedUpdate", names);`, where names are colon separated tickers (BTC-USD:BTC-USDC).
+The `FeedHandler` class gets updated price indices, writes them to REDIS, and publishes the update via `this.redisPubClient.publish("feedHandler", names);`, where names are colon separated tickers (BTC-USD:BTC-USDC).
 To inform the `FeedHandler` what indices are required, the `FeedHandler` subscribes to `"feedRequest"` and expects indices separated by colons (BTC-USDC:MATIC-USD:ETH-USD) in the message sent when publishing.
 The `FeedHandler` requests a `"feedRequest"` message by sending `publish("feedHandler", "query-request")`

-The client (eventListener) therefore needs to listen to `"feedHandler"` and upon receipt should publish `"feedRequest"` with the required indices.
+The client (SDKInterface) therefore needs to listen to `"feedHandler"` and upon receipt should publish `"feedRequest"` with the required indices.
 Requested indices must be available completly via triangulation from the websocket feeds.
 Upon receipt of `"feedUpdate"` the eventListener gets the updated index prices from REDIS and processes them (change of mark-price, mid-price etc.) and streams the relevant